mgeeky/ThreadStackSpoofer/README.md

 3. Hook `kernel32!Sleep` pointing back to our callback.
 4. Inject and launch shellcode via `VirtualAlloc` + `memcpy` + `CreateThread`.
 A slight twist here is that our thread starts from a legitimate `ntdll!RltUserThreadStart+0x21` address to mimic other threads
 5. As soon as Beacon attempts to sleep, our `MySleep` callback gets invoked.
-6. Stack Spoofing begins.
-7. Firstly we walk call stack of our current thread, utilising `ntdll!RtlCaptureContext` and `dbghelp!StackWalk64`
-8. We save all of the stack frames that match our `seems-to-be-beacon-frame` criterias (such as return address points back to a memory being `MEM_PRIVATE` or `Type = 0`, or memory's protection flags are not `R/RX/RWX`)
-9. We terate over collected frames (gathered function frame pointers `RBP/EBP` - in `frame.frameAddr`) and overwrite _on-stack_ return addresses with a fake `::CreateFileW` address.
+6. Overwrite last return address on the stack to `0` which effectively should finish the call stack.
-10. Finally a call to `::SleepEx` is made to let the Beacon's sleep while waiting for further communication.
+7. Finally a call to `::SleepEx` is made to let the Beacon's sleep while waiting for further communication.
-11. After Sleep is finished, we restore previously saved original function return addresses and execution is resumed.
+8. After Sleep is finished, we restore previously saved original function return addresses and execution is resumed.

 Function return addresses are scattered all around the thread's stack memory area, pointed to by `RBP/EBP` register.
 In order to find them on the stack, we need to firstly collect frame pointers, then dereference them for overwriting: